Coventry: Buses

 Bus operators in Coventry include National Express Coventry, Arriva Midlands and Stagecoach in Warwickshire.
 Pool Meadow bus station is the main bus and coach interchange in the city centre.
 Coventry has a single Park and Ride service from War Memorial Park served by Stagecoach in Warwickshire.
 From Pool Meadow, there are national coach links to major towns and cities, seaside towns, ferry ports and events with National Express, with four stands (A, B, C and D).

 Coventry aims to have all of its buses powered by electricity by 2025.

 Air

 The nearest major airport is Birmingham Airport, some 11 mi to the west of the city.
-Coventry Airport, located 5 mi south of the city centre in Baginton, is now used for general aviation only.
+Coventry Airport, located 5 mi south of the city centre in Baginton, closed on 11 June 2026.